MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 WHEN ContainsKey ("Risky Emails", "Emails", @"user.email")
 ```

-For information about the syntax that is used to reference lists in rules, see the [Rules language guide](fpl-lang-ref.md).
+For information about the syntax that is used to reference lists in rules, see the [[Language reference guide](fpl-lang-ref.md)](fpl-lang-ref.md).

 #### Post-bot-scoring clauses